keu/docs/astro/runtime-release-notes.md

 When you push code to a Deployment on Astro via the Astro CLI or CI/CD, reference this tag in the Airflow UI to verify that your changes were successfully applied.

 ::: info

 The Docker image tag shown in the Airflow UI only represents the tag that is running on at least 1 Webserver container in your Deployment.
 While it is a likely indicator, it is not a guarantee that this Docker image and version of your Astro project is running on your Airflow Scheduler, Workers, or Triggerer.
 If you ever have trouble verifying a code push to a Deployment on Astro, reach out to [Astronomer Support](https://support.astronomer.io).
-We're here to help.

 :::

 ### New Deferrable Operators Now Available